kethort/io-over-tcp-modbus-arduino-mach4/README.md

 &ensp;&ensp;c.
 Use inputs outputs and DAC. <br>
 &ensp;&ensp;d.
 Use inputs outputs ADC and DAC. <br>

 To change these configurations delete the default modbus_ini_settings file in the src/ini_settings folder and rename the one you want to use as 'modbus_ini_settings'.
 For example, to use the inputs, outputs, ADC and DAC, delete modbus_ini_settings and rename modbus_ini_settings_io_adc_dac to 'modbus_ini_settings'.
+Finally, move the newly renamed file to the dist folder to replace the old settings.

 <p align="center">
   <img src="/img/modbus_settings.PNG" height="400" width="700"/>